How to pan for Gold

 Step Four

 While the pan is submerged, just use your fingers in a kneading action, breaking up the contents of the pan as much as you can.
-Every single thing on your pan needs to be in contact with the water. look at, RC Submarine Take out unnecessary things like roots, try, DIY Advice stones, why not visit, Sydney Wide Tree Cutting clay, etc. with your fingers and make sure that the pan is only full of materials that are completely broken up.
+Every single thing on your pan needs to be in contact with the water. look at, Building Nitro RC Cars Take out unnecessary things like roots, consider, Baking stones, have a look at, Carpet Repair Services in Adelaide clay, etc. with your fingers and make sure that the pan is only full of materials that are completely broken up.

 It is highly unlikely that you would lose any gold at this point as long as you are not too vigorous when carrying out the "kneading".